Luthaf/Jumos.jl/doc/simulations/potentials.rst

     function using a finite difference method, as provided by the `Calculus <http://github.com/johnmyleswhite/Calculus.jl>`_ package.

-Here is an example of user potential usage:
+Here is an example of the user potential usage:

 .. code-block:: julia